oceantracker/oceantracker/_todo.md

 3.  reader grid transforms faster with pre-allocated buffers?
 4. unit test 01,  track diff. between LSC and sigma vertical regrid too large?
 5. vertical regrid using z fractions for each time step?
-6.  adding custion reader fields, reader fields, eg deg_t0_lat_long updating? and part prop updating ordering?
+6.  adding custom reader fields, reader fields, eg deg_t0_lat_long updating? and part prop updating ordering?
 1. max_duration and end time estimates
 8. LSC unit test slow?  release stratergies?
 9.  speed nested grids, only check if particle on outer grid is inside an inner grid if in a cell overlapping  an inner grid